Connect with us

 By

-Best War Movies On Netflix
+Best War Movies on Netflix

 Saving Private Ryan (1998)

 The Tom Hanks and Steven Spielberg military epic Saving Private Ryan is generally considered a classic.
-The film takes place during the WWII Normandy invasion.
-It follows a squad of American troops assigned the mission of locating and returning home a paratrooper who has lost all three of his brothers in combat.
+The film takes place during the WWII Normandy invasion and follows a squad of American troops assigned the mission of locating and returning home a paratrooper who has lost all three of his brothers in combat.
 Saving Private Ryan is an essential viewing for genre enthusiasts due to its profound emotional core and uncompromising depiction of the horrors of war.

 Apocalypse Now (1979)